cloudcoderdotorg/progsnap-spec/index.md

 # Who is this for?

-This is for researchers in CS education, software engineering, and programming languages, who are interested in using student programming data in their research.
+This is for researchers in CS education, software engineering, and programming languages who are interested in using student programming data in their research.
 By defining a common format for programming assignment data, progsnap enables researchers to share data, and facilitates research that spans multiple institutions and courses.

 A number of educational programming environments capture fine-grained data as students work.
 For example: